P ≠ RP Proof

 There is no need that the polynomial running times involved in a proof must be previously fixed in order to be defined: For example, what is the fixed polynomial that upper bounds the running time of the reducer

 concerned in the Cook-Levin Theorem?
-There is no such a fixed polynomial, since this running time
+There is no such fixed polynomial, since this running time

 depends on the NP problem whose instance is to be reduced to a Boolean formula,